- Share this article on Facebook

 In the Archive of American Television interview, Davis and Carroll recalled how Ball and her husband, Cuban bandleader Desi Arnaz, asked them to write a stage act that they could take on the road to convince the CBS brass that Arnaz was funny enough to star with Ball on TV.

-In the act, Ball comes up from the back of the audience and interrupts Arnaz on stage and tries to horn her way into the act.
+Ball comes up from the back of the audience and interrupts Arnaz on stage and tries to horn her way into the act.

 “Of course, they worked beautifully together and the network could see that he was funny and they said OK,” Davis recalled.
 “So the they asked Jess and Bob and me to do the I Love Lucy pilot.”